Storm Ciara/Sabine: Man City vs West Ham joins growing list of postponed matches across Europe | Goal.com

 Storm Ciara/Sabine: Man City vs West Ham joins growing list of postponed matches across Europe

-The Bundesliga, Eredivisie and Belgian Pro League have all cancelled fixtures on Sunday due to a weather system being dubbed "Storm Ciara" & "Storm Sabine", with Manchester City's clash with West Ham in the Premier League also abandoned.
+Manchester City's clash with West Ham in the Premier League has been postponed due to a weather system being dubbed "Storm Ciara" & "Storm Sabine", with games in the Bundesliga, Eredivisie and Belgian Pro League have also been cancelled.

 The extreme winter storm, which has been named widely named 'Ciara', approached from the Atlantic Ocean before making its way across northern Europe on Sunday morning.